CPEC, OBOR are all about “shared prosperity”: PM

 “In particular, we recognise the potential of digital technologies as a catalyst of connectivity, change and enablement.
 We have relentlessly pursued policies for digital and financial inclusion during the last four years,” he said.

-While doing this, Nawaz Sharif said Pakistan had particularly focused on the most disadvantaged segments of our population.
+While doing this, Nawaz Sharif said Pakistan had particularly focused on the most disadvantaged segments of its population.
 Rapid digitalisation and next generation connectivity were at the heart of his government’s agenda for transforming into a knowledge-based economy.

-Prime Minister Sharif said the enhanced economic cooperation would benefit the present and future generations and reduce regional tensions and strife.
-We believe in a shared, inclusive, and “win-win” development.

 Building CPEC together, both Pakistan and China were reaping the early benefits of interconnected development.
 He said the connection of Xinjiang to Gwadar and Karachi created new supply and logistic chains, as well as manufacturing networks.
-In fact, CPEC has infused Pakistan’s economy with new vitality and dynamism, he maintained.

 He said Gwadar Port would link up East, West and South Asia besides reaching out to African and European markets.